aiexplorations/semantic_search/README.md

 4. Run the Python backend server

 You should now be able to run the frontend server via Streamlit, or run the CLI to search your 50k books.

+### Some things to check
+1. Data download path
+2. CLI results display

 ## Things to Work on
 1. Exception handling and unit tests